ConSensus: Multi-Agent Collaboration for Multimodal Sensing: Related Work

 \subsection{Multi-Agent Collaboration}

 Multi-agent collaboration enables complex task execution by assigning specialized roles and coordinating interactions among multiple agents~\citep{camel, metagpt}.
 Prior work has demonstrated the effectiveness of multi-agent collaboration in coding~\citep{chatdev}, scientific research~\citep{aiscientist}, and tool use~\citep{autogen}.
 Recent works employ multi-agent debate mechanisms to improve reasoning accuracy by leveraging iterative deliberation to converge on more robust solutions~\citep{debate, mad, reconcile, cmd}.
-Nevertheless, most existing frameworks are designed for text-centric benchmarks and task domains such as writing and coding, rather than sensor-driven or multimodal settings.
+GAM-Agent~\citep{gamagent} extends this direction to multimodal visual reasoning by introducing uncertainty-aware control over multi-round debate.
+Nevertheless, existing frameworks are designed for text-centric or vision-language benchmarks, rather than sensor-driven settings with heterogeneous time-series modalities.
 In this work, we extend the scope of multi-agent collaboration to multimodal sensing by introducing a role-specialized framework tailored to heterogeneous sensor inputs.